-LUCSUS carries out sustainability research that have direct links with biodiversity and human well-being.
+LUCSUS carries out sustainability research that has direct links with biodiversity and human well-being.
 At the heart of this research are ideas and understandings on changing nature society interactions, local ecological knowledge and political ecology of conservation and development.

 In 2019, the UN Intergovernmental Platform on Biodiversity and Ecosystem Services (IPBES) published a global assessment on the state of nature, ecosystems and nature's contributions to people.

 The report highlights that in order to better understand and, more importantly, to address the main causes for biodiversity loss we need to understand the indirect drivers found in the historical and complex interlinkages of demographic and economic development.
 Key drivers include increased population; rising consumption per capita; fast paced technological innovation with its positive and negative effects on the natural environment; and critical issues related to governance and accountability of policy-makers, governments and the private sector (IPBES 2019).
-The report emphasizes that only through ‘transformative change’, nature can still be conserved, restored, and used sustainably.
+The report emphasizes that only through ‘transformative change’, can nature still be conserved, restored, and used sustainably.